ansible-learnfest/ansible-learnfest-guide/content/20-vscode/_index.md

 ### Challenge Tasks

 Try to configure VSCode to use Ansible inside an execution environment.
+The EE supported is already installed on the bastion host and can be used for these experiments.